 These symptoms can be associated with other health problems.
-Diagnostic tests by a medical professional are needed to confirm whether you have an acoustic neuroma.
+Diagnostic tests by a medical professional are needed for confirmation.

 Treatments for Acoustic Neuroma

-Treatment depends on the growth of the acoustic neuroma, your age, and your overall health.
+Treatment for an acoustic neuroma depends on the growth of the tumor, your age, and your overall health.
 If you are not having symptoms and the tumor is growing slowly, your doctor may choose to monitor it over time with imaging and hearing tests.

 Radiation therapy or surgery may be recommended to remove the tumor if it is large, causing symptoms, growing quickly, or pressing on your brain.

-At Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center, we also offer CyberKnife and Gamma Knife radiosurgery.
+At Barrow Neurological Institute, we also offer CyberKnife and Gamma Knife radiosurgery.
 These noninvasive treatments use focused beams of radiation to destroy brain tumors while protecting the surrounding healthy tissue.

 - Reviewed by: Randall Porter, MD